 1. Make sure your car is winter-ready

-It’s important to care for your car and ensure it’s safe to drive, follow this checklist to make your car ready for the weather ahead:
+It’s important to care for your car and ensure it’s safe to drive, follow this checklist to ensure your car is ready for the weather ahead:

 - Check your tyres: Winter tyres are not compulsory by law in Ireland but make sure that the tread and pressure are correct for optimal grip on the road.
 Tyres should have the minimum legal tread depth of 1.6mm.